rbfx/rbfx-docs/pages/Home.md

 You may also check legacy Urho3D documentation for useful bits of information.

 **Pull Requests with documentation improvements are welcome.**

+### Using the Framework

+It is recommended to check out [Sample Project on GitHub](https://github.com/rbfx/sample-project).

+This project demonstrates full pipeline: from code and assets to build and publishing.

+This project is automatically published to [itch.io](https://eugeneko.itch.io/sample-project).

+If you want to build the project or the Framework for your platform, it's recommended to check out how GitHub Actions are configured.

 ### Links